-Few archipelagos on earth invoke such a sense of exoticness, discovery, and adventure than the Galapagos Islands.
 A collection of islands situated on both sides of the equator, the Galapagos lie in the Pacific Ocean and are part of Ecuador.
+Few archipelagos on Earth invoke such a sense of exoticness, exploration, and adventurous excitement as the Galapagos Islands.
 They became renowned as one of the places were Charles Darwin got his world-changing insights and ever since then, people have wanted to cruise to the Galapagos as well.
 In this article, we’ll take a look at Galapagos cruises and frequently asked questions about cruising to the Galapagos.

 The Galapagos: A National Park and World Heritage Site

-Located almost 1,000 kilometers south the South American mainland and made up of eighteen main islands, three minor islands, and more than a hundred tiny islets and rocks, the Galapagos is a playground for evolution.
+Located almost 1,000 kilometers west of the South American mainland and made up of eighteen main islands, three minor islands, and more than a hundred tiny islets and rocks, the Galapagos are a playground for evolution.
 The islands are famous for their huge biodiversity and large numbers of endemic species, among which are the Galapagos tortoise, the Galapagos penguin and marine iguanas.

-Its immense importance is why it became Ecuador’s first national park in 1959 and UNESCO designated it World Heritage two decades later.
+Its immense importance is why it became Ecuador’s first national park in 1959 and a UNESCO World Heritage Site two decades later.
 Galapagos National Park encompasses almost the entire land area of the archipelago.
-The other areas are inhabited parts of five different islands.
+The other areas are the inhabited parts of five different islands.

 All natural attractions are within the national park, which has a strict “sunrise to sunset rule”.
 This, in turn, means that Galapagos cruises are extremely organized.
 There are set times for waking up, breakfast, going on land,… throughout the entire day.

 Galapagos island cruises generally involve two outings per day, which can include hikes and snorkels.
 If you participate in all activities, you’ll be nothing short of exhausted by the end of your cruise.
 You’ll also be, of course, a major once-in-a-lifetime experience richer.
-These are definitely not relaxation cruises, but they’re still among the best sailing you can do anywhere.
+These are definitely not ultimate relaxation cruises, but they’re still among the best sailings you can do anywhere.
+And since there are no shore excursions in the evening, you do get to wind down at your ship’s bars, restaurants or lounges.
+These are no “lazy” cruises, but you’ll still have plenty of time to rest after those well-filled days.

 Galapagos Cruises FAQ